norrisaftcc/csc249/m5-hashing/m6-trees/RRS.md

 ## From MIT 6.006 FA11

 Assume an airport with a single runway.
-Our problem is to reserve times for future landings.
+(For example: San Diego Airport: https://youtu.be/U-phx0QV39w?t=690 or https://youtu.be/LigswTr9yzY) Our problem is to reserve times for future landings.

 Add time t to the set R of landing times IF no other landings are scheduled within k minutes